-All members of the Legislative Council must be full-time employees (minimum of 100 school days) who are principals, heads of school, or superintendents.
-(An assistant principal who devotes full time to administrative duties shall be eligible to serve.)
-County and City superintendents of systems of no more than one four-year high school or senior high school shall be eligible for membership.
+All members of the Legislative Council must be full-time employees (minimum of 100 school days) who are principals, assistant principals (who devote full-time duties to administration), heads of schools, school-level athletic directors (who have achieved a minimum CAA recognition through the NIAAA), district-level athletic directors (who have achieved a minimum CAA recognition through the NIAAA), or director of schools.
+District-level athletic directors, County and City superintendents of no more than one four-year high school or senior high school shall be eligible to serve.
 No individual can serve as a member of the Legislative Council and Board of Control at the same time.